 2. Demonstrate your ability to navigate the pitfalls of working with family members.

 There are often built-in conflicts between and among family members who all have a stake in a family business.
 One client of ours proved his management chops when he helped resolve a huge, ugly fight over succession.
-The family patriarch and founder of the business had passed away, and all the siblings were fighting over who was next in line for company control, which had been left unclear legally.
+The family patriarch and founder of the business had passed away, and all the siblings were fighting over who was next in line for company control, which was unclear legally.
 Our client convinced everyone in the family to agree to work with a skilled mediator to help reach an understanding.
 The mediation succeeded, which arguably saved the business from being destroyed by lawsuits.
 It also preserved family relationships.

 3. Don’t ask relatives, especially those who share your last name, for letters of recommendation.

 Even if the relative in question is your direct supervisor and knows your work and capabilities better than anyone, there is simply no way that a letter from a parent, cousin, grandparent, or other family member will seem objective enough to be credible.
 So, whom should you ask?
-Consider asking a supervisor from a previous job or from an organization with which you have been actively involved as a volunteer or member.
+Consider asking a supervisor from a previous job or an organization with which you have been actively involved as a volunteer or member.
 Either one should be able to attest to your maturity, quantitative skills, initiative, and standout achievements.

-All in all, working for a family business has probably provided you with extremely valuable experience.
-It has taught you to be nimble in your abilities to work across different departments and given you a front-row seat in watching your relatives deal with the ongoing challenges of running a business in rapidly changing times.
+Working for a family business has provided you with incredibly valuable experience.
+It has taught you to be nimble in working across different departments.
+It has given you a front-row seat in watching your relatives deal with the ongoing challenges of running a business in rapidly changing times.
 This is not a bad set of experiences with which to apply to business school!

 As the former executive director of admissions at Carnegie Mellon’s Tepper School and assistant dean of admissions at Georgetown’s McDonough School and the University of Pittsburgh’s Katz School, Kelly Wilson has 23 years’ experience overseeing admissions committees and has reviewed more than 38,000 applications for the MBA and master’s programs in management of information systems, computational finance, business analytics, and product management.
 Want Kelly to help you get accepted?
 Click here to get in touch!